CLSherrod/clsherrod.github.io/_pages/nanakasha.md

 ---
 2010 - 2017

-I was a minority investor in a [previous client](https://nanakasha.com) that first got onlin back in 2006.
+I was a minority investor in a [previous client](https://nanakasha.com) that first got online back in 2006.